 Since the World Cup last summer, the marketing of women’s football in England has been excellent.

-The first WSL north London derby – held last Sunday at the Tottenham Hotspur Stadium – is a testament to this, with 38,262 fans filling the ground and breaking the record attendance for a women’s first division game.
+Last Sunday’s WSL fixture – the first north London derby to be held at the Tottenham Hotspur Stadium – is a testament to this, with 38,262 fans filling the ground and breaking the record attendance for a women’s first division game.

 However, as wonderful as new attendance records are, they should not distract from the most important matter: the football.